Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

 \subsection{Stationary distribution}

-We describe here the stationary distribution for the total chain $(X_n,\rho_n)_{n\in\N}$ of a locally Markov walk $(X_n)_{n\in\N}$.
-Recall the definition of the matrix $Q$, whose rows were given by the stationary distributions of the local chains.
-Furthermore, for a configuration $\rho$ we define

-where $x\in V$ and $V_x=V\setminus\{x\}$.
-That is, $\rho\setminus x$ is the configuration $\rho$ except at the vertex $x$.
-Furthermore, recall that the recurrent states of the total chain are given by $\mathsf{CYC}(G)$ together with a particle at one of the vertices in the unique cycle of the unicycle configuration.
+We describe here the stationary distribution of the total chain $(X_n,\rho_n)_{n\in\N}$ associated to a locally Markov walk $(X_n)_{n\in\N}$.
+Recall the definition of the matrix $Q$, whose rows are the stationary distributions of the local chains.
+For a configuration $\rho$ we define $\rho\setminus x:=\{(y,\rho(y)):\ y\in V_x\},$ where $x\in V$ and $V_x=V\setminus\{x\}$.
+That is, $\rho\setminus x$ is the configuration obtained from $\rho$ by removing the outgoing edge from $x$.
+In view of Proposition \ref{prop:recurrentstates}, the set of recurrent states of the total chain is $\mathsf{U}_G$.
+The next result proves (1) in Theorem \ref{thm:erg}.